LDGNet-project/LDGNet/README.md

 pip install -r requirements.txt
 ```

+---

-## Data
+## Data Preparation

-You can access and prepare the datasets from the [Data Repository](link-to-dataset).
+You can download and prepare the datasets from the [Data Repository](link-to-dataset).

+---

 ## Training

-To train the LDGNet model, use the following scripts tailored for different configurations:
+Use the following scripts to train the LDGNet model.
+Choose the appropriate configuration for your setup.

-**Configuration 1: Using ResNet and BERT**
+### Configuration 1: ResNet and BERT
 ```bash
 cd /path/to/main
 export DATA="/path/to/dataset"